mwkpe/rand/cpp_guide/cpp_guidelines.md

 ## 4.9 Classes
 * A class should follow the single responsibility principle
 * All resources acquired by a class must be released by the class's destructor [<sub><sup>*(C.31)*</sup></sub>](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md#c31-all-resources-acquired-by-a-class-must-be-released-by-the-classs-destructor)
-  * Prefer wrapping resources in their own [RAII](#412-resource-management) member variable, e.g. `std::unique_ptr`, rather than defining a destructor in the owning class
+  * Prefer wrapping resources in their own [RAII](#412-resource-management) class, e.g. `std::unique_ptr`, rather than defining a destructor in the owning class
 * A class with either a user-defined destructor, copy/move constructors or assignment operators must always define all five ([rule of five](http://en.cppreference.com/w/cpp/language/rule_of_three))

 ```C++